-(noun) An organized attempt by a group to build a culture or society more attuned to their beliefs, values, or traditional way of life typically, in response to rapid change in a culture or society.
+(noun) An organized attempt by a group to build a society or culture that is more attuned to their beliefs, values, or traditional way of life; typically in response to a rapid change in a society or culture.

 - Plural: revitalization movements

 - Word origin of “revitalization” and “movement” – Online Etymology Dictionary: etymonline.com